 The EPSRC and MRC Systems Approaches to Biomedical Science CDT is an innovative 4-year D.Phil. programme in which every student works in collaboration with industry, conducting cutting edge research in:

-We are an open collaboration between Oxford and 15 partner organisations (AstraZeneca, Diamond Light Source, e-Therapeutics, Evotec, GE Healthcare, GlaxoSmithKline, Hoffmann La Roche, InhibOx, Lilly UK, Microsoft, Moffitt Cancer Center, Novartis, Pfizer, Structural Genomics Consortium and UCB).
+We are an open collaboration between Oxford and 18 partner organisations (currently AstraZeneca, Diamond Light Source, DNA Worldwide, e-Therapeutics, Evotec, GE Healthcare, GlaxoSmithKline, Hoffmann La Roche, Oxford Drug Design (formerly InhibOx), Lilly UK, MedImmune, Moffitt Cancer Center, Novartis, Novo Nordisk, Pfizer, Sharp, Structural Genomics Consortium and UCB).

-Please explore the links on the right to find more information about the programme and the research training provided, as well as funding available and instructions on how to apply.
+Please explore the links on this website to find more information about the programme and the research training provided, as well as funding available and instructions on how to apply.

 The Doctoral Training Centre is a member of the Graduate Academic Programme (GAP) and fully supports the teaching and training of graduate students across the University of Oxford.

-Note: In Oxford, the degree qualification commonly referred to as a Doctorate of Philospohy or Ph.D. is known as a D.Phil.
+Note: In Oxford, the degree qualification commonly referred to as a Doctorate of Philosophy or Ph.D. is known as a D.Phil.